microsoft/ODBC-Specification/ODBC 4.0.md

 For structured columns not described by a named type, the value of the `SQL_DESC_TYPE` or `SQL_DESC_CONCISE_TYPE` descriptor fields is `SQL_ROW`.

-Calling GetNestedHandle for an unnamed structured type returns a statement handle with descriptor fields describing any known columns of the nested type.
+Calling GetNestedHandle for an unnamed structured column returns a statement handle with descriptor fields describing any known columns of the nested column.

 ### 3.10.4 Write Extensions for Structured Columns